11ty/11ty-website/src/docs/quicktips/inline-css.md

 ---
 tipindex: "001"
-tiptitle: "Inline Minified CSS"
+tiptitle: "Internal Minified CSS"
 date: 2018-06-07
 tags: ["related-filters"]
-relatedTitle: "Quick Tip #001—Inline Minified CSS"
+relatedTitle: "Quick Tip #001—Internal Minified CSS"
 ---

 _Originally posted on [The Simplest Web Site That Could Possibly Work Well on zachleat.com](https://www.zachleat.com/web/that-could-possibly-work/)_

 This tip works well on small sites that don’t have a lot of CSS.
-Inlining your CSS removes an external request from your critical path and speeds up page rendering times!
+Internalizing your CSS removes an external request from your critical path and speeds up page rendering times!
 If your CSS file is small enough, this is a simplification/end-around for [Critical CSS approaches](https://www.smashingmagazine.com/2015/08/understanding-critical-css/).

 ## Installation